SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

 You can always deliver your documents and information to us via traditional, hard-copy ways.

-Events or Situations that can drive UP the cost of your tax return
+Events or Situations that will drive UP the cost of your tax return

 - Rental property